Bennington Triangle: Middie Rivers (1945)

-The first disappearance occurred on November 12, 1945, when 74-year-old Middie Rivers vanished while hunting in Bickford Hollow, about four miles west of Bennington and north of Vermont Route 9 near Woodford.
+The first disappearance occurred on November 12, 1945, when 74-year-old Middie Rivers vanished while hunting in Bickford Hollow, about four miles east of Bennington and north of Vermont Route 9 near Woodford.
 Rivers was a skilled outdoorsman who frequented his son-in-law's hunting camp on the Long Trail and was described by friends as well-acquainted with the area.
 Around 4 PM on November 9, 1945, Rivers was seen by a friend on a nearby trail walking in a direction opposite to camp.
 When he failed to return that evening, a search party was launched.
 Extensive searches were conducted that autumn and included volunteers from Fort Devens and from the Vermont State Guard.
 A search party leader anticipated finding Rivers' remains, noting that numerous people had been lost in the region in recent decades but all had eventually been recovered.
 The only evidence discovered however, was Rivers' handkerchief found by a hiker the following spring along a trail south of his last known location.

 Paula Welden (1946)

-Paula Jean Welden, 18, was last seen on December 1, 1946 about two miles south of the area where Rivers vanished the previous year.
+Paula Jean Welden, 18, was last seen on December 1, 1946, about two miles south of the area where Rivers vanished the previous year.
 Welden, a sophomore at Bennington College, left campus early in the afternoon, walking and hitchhiking six miles to the Long Trail which, at that time, crossed Route 9 near Harbour Road.
 One of the last confirmed sightings of Welden was by a local man who gave her a ride from the college to a site on Route 9 about two miles west of the Long Trail.
 Several other witnesses claimed to have encountered her on or near the trail, including a Bennington Banner employee who gave her directions.
 She was dressed in a red jacket, jeans, and lightweight sneakers, but was not carrying any camping gear or clothing appropriate for frigid temperatures.
 Welden failed to attend class the following morning and an extensive search was eventually launched, which included the posting of a $5,000 reward and help from the FBI, but no evidence of her was ever found.
 Welden's disappearance was the inspiration for the 1951 novel Hangsaman by Shirley Jackson.